|

 1936 - Bach - English Suite 2 in a minor BWV 807 - Bourée (Air)

-Also on January 15, 1936, Stokowski recorded another of this orchestration - arrangements of music by Bach.
-This was a movement (fifth movement: 'Bourée') from the Bach English Suite no 2 in a minor, BWV 807.
+Also on January 15, 1936, Stokowski recorded another of his orchestrations of music by Bach.
+This was a movement (fifth movement: Bourée) from the Bach English Suite no 2 in a minor, BWV 807.

 This Stokowski arrangement of the music from the Bach English Suite, BWV 807 illustrates, as well as any the effect of what Stokowski was accomplishing.
 The score which resulted cannot be said to be an orchestration, since the music does not simply transform the notes into an orchestral score.
 It is not exactly an arrangement, either.
 Perhaps the best description is a transformation, in the hands of Stokowski.

 There are certain common effects of Stokowski's transformations of Bach, found in his performances.
 Two of the key characteristics of the Bach originals is a solid, uniform rhythmic pulse, and the contrast of fugueal voices, playing off against each other.
-Stokowski in his performance does not keep this solid, uniform rhythmic pulse, but rather speeds up and slows down.
-Also, the contrapuntal voices are not displayed and played against one another.
+Stokowski in his performances typically does not keep this solid, uniform rhythmic pulse, but rather varies and modulates the tempoes to make contrasts.
+Also, the contrapuntal voices tend not to be displayed and played against one another.
 Rather, Stokowski likes to emphasize echo effects, perhaps similar to what he would have experienced as an organist, with contrasting pipe choirs coming from different parts of a church.
+This recording exhibits these performance characteristics - listen and see if you agree.

 The contrast between these approaches - the baroque performance practice versus the more opulently romantic approach may be seen in this music from the English Suite no 2.
 Listen to the first half minute of this music played by Glenn Gould in 1977 versus the Stokowski version recorded in 1936.